erikhyrkas/snakes/README.md

 on my very first day of experimenting with SSMs -- ensuring that the longer range model recollection worked was important.

 In version 0.3, I've included two summaries of the token's state history.
-Effectively, as we go through the time steps, I I capture the regular updates for each step, but also have a second state space model to track what I called a "local summary" and a "global summary".
+Effectively, as we go through the time steps, I capture the regular updates for each step, but also have a second state space model to track what I called a "local summary" and a "global summary".

 The summaries are simply following the ssm pattern, but their output is appended to the main state's state.
 Because